For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

-The Parentology Exam Pressure RESET is a focused support session for families who need a calmer, clearer way through exam stress, shutdown, panic and pressure at home.
+The Parentology Exam Pressure RESET is a focused session designed to help you understand what’s really going on and give you a calmer, clearer way to support your teen through exam stress, shutdown, panic and pressure at home.

 *Limited availability until July

 They might feel overwhelmed, anxious, stuck, or unsure where to even start.
-Saying “I don’t care” when underneath, they’re not coping.
+Saying “I don’t care”, when underneath, they’re not coping at all.

 They’re trying to keep up